theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 ### Dosage

-The chances of getting <span class='small-caps'>COVID-19</span> appears dosage-dependent[^d524e45e].
+The chances of getting {{< smallcaps "COVID-19" >}} appears dosage-dependent[^d524e45e].
 This means that your chances of becoming sick with the infection depends on how much virus has entered your body.
 If you get a low dose, your chances of infection are low.
 But the point of a needle could have a billion viruses---they are that small.

 ### Incubation